microsoftgraph/microsoft-graph-docs/concepts/register-calling-bot.md

 ## Register bot in Microsoft Teams

-The code samples can be used in combination with a Teams App Manifest settings to add the Calling and Video buttons for a 1:1 bot interaction.
+The code samples can be used in combination with a Microsoft Teams App Manifest settings to add the Calling and Video buttons for a 1:1 bot interaction.
 To develop calling bot, add 'supportsCalling' and 'supportsVideo' boolean properties to the bots section in the app manifest and the bot is all set to receive calls once installed (either to a personal context or a team).
 App Manifests can be uploaded through the [App Studio](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started-app-studio) in the Microsoft Teams client.

 ```json
 {